janwilmake/forgithub/README.md

 Please make a PR for any additional tools with the following requirements:

 - follow the same structure in the README
-- the tool must at least support the `/[owner]/[repo]/[page]/[brancg]/[...path]` url structure or a subset thereof
+- the tool must at least support the `/[owner]/[repo]/[page]/[branch]/[...path]` url structure or a subset thereof
-- the tool should have a freemium business model and not require sign-in at first
-- bonus points if the tool exposes an `openapi.json` at its root
+- bonus points if the tool exposes an [`openapi.json`](https://www.openapis.org/what-is-openapi) at its root

-# Why?
+The philosophy of tools for GitHub is to create an open ecosystem of code analysis and transformation for the intelligent internet.
+We believe that tools should be accessible, data should be open, and together we can drive cost down to zero.

 [![](thumb.png)](https://github.com/janwilmake/forgithub/raw/refs/heads/main/demo.mov)

-URL UX makes tools highly accessible.
-Since a lot of what devs do evolves around repos, I figured that's a good one to focus on.
-'Repo to Anything' is the dream!
+URL UX makes tools highly accessible for both humans and agents. code is the source of SaaS and agents, but we can do much more in a highly automated way than is currently done.
+Let's build an ecosystem for 'Repo to Anything'.

 ![](urlux.png)